 golden temple

-In a year, millions of people come to the Golden Temple for enlightenment.
-A person visiting the Amritsar temple also visits many other attractive locations like Wagha Border and Jhaliawala Bagh.
+Millions of people come to the Golden Temple in Punjab for enlightenment every year.
+A person visiting the Amritsar Golden Temple also visits many other attractive locations, such as the Wagha Border and Jhaliawala Bagh.

 AspectDetails